BackdoorTech/Beast-ORM/README.md

 ```
-Create a reactive List that update when a transaction is committed on the database.
+Create a reactive data that update the value when a transaction is committed on the database.
 ```javascript
   const PersonList = Person.ReactiveList((model)=> model.all())
   const PersonAge5List = Person.ReactiveList((model)=> model.filter({age: 5}).execute())